mcw logo

 • Public toilets (MBPO).

 Overview of Micro Cargo Wars!
-(5 min): Quickly review the first three roundtables.
-Ask for comments.
-First three:
+(5 min) — A brief review of the first three roundtables, inviting comments.
+Topics covered:

 • #1 State of the Market.